 23 Then shalt thou walk in thy way securely, And thy foot shall not stumble."
 (Proverbs 3:13-23)

-We are continually going to be using these WHAT, WHY, and HOW pieces, and you are going to see them all over the Bible!
-They are all primary colors, and now that they are in place we can build with them.
+We are continually going to be using these WHAT, WHY, and HOW pieces, and they are all over the Bible.
+They are like primary colors, and now that they are in place we can build with them.

-When you learn the definition to a word, you have an opportunity to "turn the light ON" in your life.
-To see more!
-What if you were to want to keep the lights off?
-How do you think you would think?
-What if you never knew life had a light switch?
+When you learn the definition to a word, you have an opportunity to "turn the light ON" in your life in order to illuminate reality.
+What if you wanted to keep the lights off?
+How would that affect your ability to discover what is around you?